gogi05/streamify/README.md

 # 🎵 Streamify

 A sleek and interactive **music streaming analytics dashboard** for monitoring and analyzing streaming data.
-This project was created as part of a take-home assessment, showcasing a seamless blend of design and functionality.
+This project was created to gain hands-on experience with Recharts and explore various functionalities, showcasing a seamless blend of design and functionality.

 ---